Center for Visual Music

 About Mobilcolor

 The Dockum system of Mobilcolor Projection differs from previous efforts in this field in its practical means of generating mobile form elements, and in the sensitive and accurate control of these mobile forms of light toward the production of a logical and moving thematic development, analogous to the manner in which musical themes are composed into structural forms known as sonatas, fugues, symphonies, etc. Without such control no system can hope to meet the requirements of a great Art and hold a wide, sustained interest among composers, critics and the public.
-This system also provides a means of recording these visual compositions so that a permanent record remains of any composer's work, which can then be reproduced exactly as created. (reprinted in Dockum Research Lab brochure).
+This system also provides a means of recording these visual compositions so that a permanent record remains of any composer's work, which can then be reproduced exactly as created.
+(Dockum Research Lab brochure).

 Program Notes.
 These were given to visitors attending Mobilcolor Concerts, providing brief descriptions of the compositions.
 (Courtesy Dockum Research Laboratory).